crate/crate/docs/general/builtins/arithmetic.rst

 ..
 NOTE::

-    The same restrictions that apply to :ref:`scalar functions <scalar>` also apply to arithmetic operators.
+    The same restrictions that apply to :ref:`scalar functions
+    <scalar-functions>` also apply to arithmetic operators.